henspace/ClickAndCrawl/src/assets/almanacs/alamanacNotes.md

 ### Type MEAL or DRINK

 These can be used a part of a full meal (1 drink + 1 meal) as part of a rest.

+### Type DRUGS
+Drugs have FX traits.
+Unlike poisons, the effects are always applied.

 ### Type POISON